JanaLipkova/Registration/README.txt

 ----------------------------------------------------

 ii) It will create also mat file with corresponding transformation.
 The transformation mask can be used to map the atlas brain mask atlas_mask.nii into the t1.nii:
 ----------------------------------------------------
 ./applyTransformation.sh atlas_mask.nii t1.nii atlas2t1.nii0GenericAffine.mat mask2t1.nii
 ----------------------------------------------------

-The TRANSFORMATION:

-3.1) Register atlas.nii to the t1.nii:
-./affineRegistrations.sh